neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Create a schema change

-Now, you can start making database schema changes by creating [changesets](https://docs.liquibase.com/concepts/changelogs/changeset.htm) and adding them to the database changelog file you defined in your `liquibase.properties` file.
+Now, you can start making database schema changes by creating [changesets](https://docs.liquibase.com/concepts/changelogs/changeset.htm) and adding them to the changelog file you defined in your `liquibase.properties` file.
 A changeset is the basic unit of change in Liquibase.

 1. Create the changelog file where you will add your schema changes: